BergensTidende/orion-nais/README.md

 - Add the original repository as a remote called `upstream`.
 - If you created your fork a while ago be sure to pull upstream changes into your local repository.

-This will clone the repo into `pakkenellik`.
+This will clone the repo into `orion-nais`.

 Create a branch for your changes